Norway Debate: No longer an ordinary debate

 The rest of the first day's debate saw speeches both supporting and criticising the Chamberlain government.
 Sinclair was followed by two ex-soldiers, Brigadier Henry Page Croft for the Conservatives and Colonel Josiah Wedgwood for Labour.
 Derided by Labour, Croft made an unconvincing case in support of Chamberlain and described the press as "the biggest dictator of all".

 Wedgwood denounced Croft for his "facile optimism, that saps the morale of the whole country".
 Wedgwood warned of the dangers inherent in trying to negotiate with Hitler and urged prosecution of the war by "a government which can take this war seriously".

 Attending the debate was National Labour MP Harold Nicolson who was arguably the pre-eminent diarist of British politics in the twentieth century.
 He took special notice of a comment made by Wedgwood which, in Nicolson's view, transformed "an ordinary debate (into) a tremendous conflict of wills".
 Wedgwood had asked if the government was preparing any plan to prevent an invasion of Great Britain.
-A Conservative MP interrupted and asked him if he had forgotten the Royal Navy.
+A Conservative MP, Vice Admiral Ernest Taylor, interrupted and asked him if he had forgotten the Royal Navy.
 Wedgwood countered that with:

-Moments later, Admiral of the Fleet Sir Roger Keyes, the Conservative Member for Portsmouth North, arrived in the chamber and caused a stir because he was resplendent in his uniform with gold braid and six rows of medals.
+Moments later, Admiral of the Fleet Sir Roger Keyes, the Conservative Member for Portsmouth North, arrived in the chamber and caused a stir because he was resplendent in his uniform with gold braid and six rows of medal ribbons.
 He squeezed into a bench just behind Nicolson who passed him a piece of paper with Wedgwood's remark scribbled on it.
 Keyes went to the Speaker and asked to be called next as the honour of the navy was at stake, though he had really come to the House with the intention of criticising the Chamberlain government.

 Keyes: "I speak for the fighting Navy"

 When Wedgwood sat down, the Speaker called Keyes, who began by denouncing Wedgwood's comment as "a damned insult".
 The House, especially David Lloyd George, "roared its applause".
 Keyes quickly moved on and became the debate's first Tory rebel.
 As Jenkins puts it, Keyes "turned his guns on Chamberlain" but with the proviso that he was longing to see "proper use made of Churchill's great abilities".

 Keyes was a hero of the First World War representing a naval town and an Admiral of the Fleet (though no longer on the active list).
 He spoke mostly on the conduct of naval operations, particularly the abortive operations to retake Trondheim.
 Keyes told the House:

-As the House listened in silence, Keyes finished by quoting Horatio Nelson:
+As the House listened in silence, Keyes finished by quoting Horatio Nelson's evocation of Livy:

 It was 19:30 when Keyes sat down to "thunderous applause".
-Nicolson wrote that Keyes' speech was the most dramatic he had ever heard, and the debate from that point on was no longer an investigation of the Norwegian Campaign but "a criticism of the government's whole war effort".
+Nicolson wrote that Keyes's speech was the most dramatic he had ever heard, and the debate from that point on was no longer an investigation of the Norwegian campaign but "a criticism of the government's whole war effort".